codexnetwork/codex.io/customize.md

 **User 's publish/privte key format**

-FORCEIO support two key format: legacy format with chain symbol prefix and common format for all chain base on EOSIO.
+CODEX.IO support two key format: legacy format with chain symbol prefix and common format for all chain base on EOSIO.

 chain developer can use legacy format with set `USE_PUB_KEY_LEGACY_PREFIX` to 1 or to use common format with set `USE_PUB_KEY_LEGACY_PREFIX` to 0.